Graylab/IgFold/README.md

 )
 ```

-Renumbering using the AbNum server can be prioritized over ANARCI by setting `use_abnum=True`.
+Renumbering using the AbNum server can be prioritized over AbNumber by setting `use_abnum=True`.

 ```python
 from igfold import IgFoldRunner, init_pyrosetta